-Joe leads our business strategy, planning and financials.
+Joe is responsible for the overall performance of the business.
 Working on and in the business is something that he’s passionate about because Wai Mānuka represents so many things that he cares deeply for.
 “I feel very fortunate to share this journey with Lance and Wayne.
 We have a special connection that will last a lifetime.
 The other thing I love about Wai Mānuka is the challenge of bringing our vision to life and getting others to believe in it.
 The support we receive becomes a source of inspiration especially when navigating through the tough times.”

 Ko Kaputerangi, ko Mauao ngā maunga